mvigneault/Com212/README.md

 A. Add a new idea to the database; if student who created idea is not already in the database, he/she can be added.

-B. Search a student by SSN (optional: change email/last name or delete student record).
+B. Search a student by SSN (optional: change email/last name or delete student record); if not in database, prompted to create record.

 C. Find a student's email login by searching with student number.